Elizabeth's Kitchen Diary

 I wanted to open a restaurant or cafe when I grew up.
 I even drew out the floor plans on graph paper once.
 Who knows, maybe a restaurant or cafe is in my future yet.

 Earlier this year, I prepared a four-course feast for my boyfriend.
 The thing is, I wanted to make it look effortless.
-I didn’t want to be spending all evening rushing about getting stressed over hot hobs, so I created a menu which could be prepared in advance and reheated.
+I didn’t want to be spending all evening rushing about getting stressed over hot hobs, so I created a menu that could be prepared in advance and reheated.

 A romantic night in.